Alice Merton discography

-British-German-Canadian singer-songwriter Alice Merton has released two studio albums, three extended plays, nineteenth singles (including three as a featured artist) and 16 music videos.
+British-German-Canadian singer-songwriter Alice Merton has released three studio albums, three extended plays, nineteen singles (including three as a featured artist) and 16 music videos.
 In 2016, she released her debut single "No Roots", which debuted at number 84 on the US Billboard Hot 100, and an EP of the same name in 2018.
 It was followed by her debut studio album Mint (2019).